Xevib/changewithin/README.md

     python changewithin.py

+The program reads the url of the configuration file from the environment variable BARD_CONFIG.

 ## Automating

 Assuming the above installation, edit your [cron table](https://en.wikipedia.org/wiki/Cron) (`crontab -e`) to run the script once a day at 7:00am.